ffloyd/aced_rails/README.md

   * *class* - list of classes for div
   * *style* - pure css for div
-  * *rows_to_px* - add height css options with value based on given number and rows textarea attribute
+  * *rows_to_px* - add height css option to style with value based on given number and rows textarea attribute
   * *normailze* - add "position: relative; margin-left: 0;" to style (useful for twitter bootstrap forms)

 * aced and aced_ta uses jQuery.data feature for store editor object: